tomPorter/gemset_coverage/README.md

            One of  '--all_gems', '--gems', '--common', or '--default_warning' is required.
-        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -a, --all_gems                   Display all installed gems across all gemsets -c, --common                     Display gems found in all gemsets, NOT including default.
+        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -a, --all_gems                   Display all installed gems across all gemsets -c, --common                     Display gems found in all gemsets, whether in 'default' or not.
         -d, --default_warning            Display warning when gems found in 'default'.
 (Installed outside of a gemset) -v, --[no-]verbose               Run verbosely, display inspected gemsets -h, --help                       Show this message